siribindu/WeatherAppplication/README.md

-# pactera-weather
+# WeatherApplicaton
 Web application to fetch weather for cities

-Please visit weather/docs/ for all design and user guide documents.
+Please visit weather/docs/ for screenshots and instructions.